Buzz!: Quiz World: Round Types

 The Final Countdown - The final round of the game.
 Each player's points are converted into time by raising their podium off the ground depending on how many points they've scored.
 Every time a question is asked, the podiums start to lower towards the floor.
-The first player to answer correctly has their podium raised while the other correct answers just stop.
+The first player to answer correctly gets a podium raise boost while the other players who also get it right simply stop their podium.
 Each wrong answer drops the podium slightly.
 The podiums lower faster as the round progresses.
-When a player hits the floor, they are eliminated from the game.
+Once a player hits the floor, they are eliminated.
 The last player standing is the winner of the game.

 Reception

 The game was well-received critically, achieving a Metacritic score of 80 based on 33 reviews, and being described as 'hands-down the best party game experience of the year' by TotalPlayStation.com.